Best RV Essentials For Beginners: The Guide Every RVer Needs

 It also comes in handy for places that are hard to reach to clean or caulk.
 It can also help you with cleaning off slide roofs if you prefer to do so with a leaf blower rather than climbing onto the roof.

-We think an extendable ladder is one of the must-have RV accessories because you always want to be able to access all parts of your RV for maintenance, repairs, or emergencies.
 We love our Little Giant Ladder because it is small enough to fit nicely in our fifth wheel’s basement and is able to extend into a 13ft ladder when fully extended.

 RV Safe GPS